monsterxiao/music-player/README.md

 # Music player
-A music player developed in JavaScript / HTML / CSS / Node.js / Electron
+A music player developed with JavaScript / HTML / CSS / Node.js / Electron

 #### How to run the app
 1. Clone or download the code files;